Doris Day: Breakthrough (1955–1958)

 Primarily recognized as a musical-comedy actress, Day began to accept more dramatic roles in order to broaden her range.
 Her dramatic star turn as singer Ruth Etting in Love Me or Leave Me (1955), with top billing above James Cagney, received critical and commercial success, becoming Day's greatest film success to that point.
 Cagney said that she had "the ability to project the simple, direct statement of a simple, direct idea without cluttering it," comparing her performance to that of Laurette Taylor in the Broadway production The Glass Menagerie (1945).
 Day felt that it was her best film performance.
 The film's producer Joe Pasternak said, "I was stunned that Doris did not get an Oscar nomination."
 The film's soundtrack album became a No. 1 hit.

-Day starred in Alfred Hitchcock's suspense film The Man Who Knew Too Much (1956 film) opposite James Stewart.
+In 1956, Day starred in Alfred Hitchcock's suspense film The Man Who Knew Too Much opposite James Stewart.
 She sang two songs in the film, "Que Sera, Sera (Whatever Will Be, Will Be)", which won an Academy Award for Best Original Song, and "We'll Love Again".
 The film was Day's 10th to reach the top 10 at the box office.
 She played the title role in the film noir thriller Julie (1956) with Louis Jourdan.